reactjs/rfcs/text/0000-new-create-ref.md

 }
 ```

-It is not statical analysable and leads to most of bugs.
+It is not statically-analyzable and leads to most of bugs.

 It requires that React keeps track of currently rendering component (since it can't guess this).
 This makes React a bit slower.